 Passengers transferring to other airlines, unless advised otherwise, will be required to collect their baggage from the ground floor baggage carousel in T1 before checking in with their onward carrier.

-Rex will not provide assistance within the cabin for the administration of medication, consummation of food (apart from opening packets if required) or toiletry needs apart from assisting passengers to/from the toilet door.
+Rex will not provide assistance within the cabin for the administration of medication, consumption of food (apart from opening packets if required) or toiletry needs apart from assisting passengers to/from the toilet door.
 Flight Attendants are not permitted to handle urine-draining equipment.

 Passengers who require assistance that cannot be provided by Rex must travel with a Companion.